thesofproject/sof-docs/contribute/process/docbuild.rst

 	cmake -GNinja .
 	bash: cmake: command not found

-The problem may be due to the MSYS2 PATH missising cmake installation folder.
+The problem may be due to the MSYS2 PATH missing the cmake installation folder.
 If the cmake works correctly from the Win Command Prompt then edit the msys2_shell.cmd and check if a PATH inherit option is enabled: